Last Updated on

-When an aspiring photographer asks me the best way to improve as a landscape photograph, I always give the same answer without any hesitation: “Make sure the horizon is always straight in your landscape photographs.”
+When an aspiring photographer asks me the best way to improve a landscape photograph, I always give the same photography tip without any hesitation: “Make sure the horizon is always straight in your landscape photographs.”

 There are a number of different ways to improve your landscape photos, but a straight horizon works on a more basic level and goes beyond logic and artistic expression.

 From the moment we are born and throughout our lives, all our experiences confirm the fundamental rule that the horizon is always horizontal in nature.
 This fact is imprinted in our brains.

 When we see a photograph with a horizon that is crooked even slightly by a few degrees, the brain simply rejects it.
 If a viewer is not photography savvy, he or she won’t be able to explain why they do not like the photo—the rejection works on a subconscious level.

 This is the reason that the first and most fundamental rule of landscape photography is to keep the horizon straight.

 There are two main approaches for dealing with straight horizons.